sahilshingade050-sketch/Task-2-Python-Web-dev-Login-Authentication-Hashing-/README.md

 III.
 Login Button <br>
 IV.
 Register Link - If the User has not registered then the user is supposed to click on register link to create his account and generate his password.<br>

-If the User is not registered then the user gets redirected to the invalid credetials page <br>
+<h3>If the User is not registered then the user gets redirected to the invalid credetials page </h3>
 <img width="1918" height="1078" alt="INVALID" src="https://github.com/user-attachments/assets/6deddab3-4fba-498e-9cde-e294a79e53ba" />